 Heart doctors in South Tampa

-Heart care you can trust is always available at Memorial Hospital of Tampa.
+Heart care you can trust is always available at HCA Florida South Tampa Hospital.
 Our staff is prepared to offer emergency heart attack treatment and our cardiac catheterization lab is open 24/7.
 Combined with a full spectrum of cardiac imaging services, our hospital provides all the resources needed to restore your heart health.

 To learn more about heart care at our hospital, please call our Consult-A-Nurse® team at (855) 245-8329.

 Heart screening and imaging

 A wide range of advanced cardiac imaging procedures are performed at our hospital for both diagnostic and screening purposes.
 We look for potential blockages and abnormalities in an effort to prevent a damaging cardiac event, such as a heart attack. (screening services require a physician referral)

 The following imaging exams and tests are offered at our hospital: